zyrafal/cloudflare-deploy-action/README.md

 ## Artifact for static-only apps
 This method is not recommended.
 All new static-only and full-stack apps should use artifact directory structure given above.
 The old apps should also transition to the new directory structure of the artifact.
-For backward compatibility, the action also works for static-only project with following artificat.
+For backward compatibility, the action also works for static-only project with following artifact.

 ```yml
 - name: Upload build artifact